 Not convinced yet?
 Watch this factual and inspiring short talk from Nilofer Merchant at TED

-As for me, don’t be surprise if instead of asking you to meet you for breakfast, lunch or a coffee, I ask you to meet me for a walk.
+As for me, don’t be surprised if instead of asking you to meet you for breakfast, lunch or a coffee, I ask you to meet me for a walk.